area17/twill/README.md

 ```

 ##### Common Errors
 - Make sure your project have the blocks table migration.
-If not, you can find the `create_blocks_table` migration in the toolkit's source in `migrations`.
+If not, you can find the `create_blocks_table` migration in Twill's source in `migrations`.

 - Not running the _twill:blocks_ task.